strattonbrazil/autofilter/README.md

 * jquery-modal (https://github.com/kylefox/jquery-modal)

 # Integration
-To use autofilter, call *autofilter()* on the jquery-wrapped table.
+To use autofilter, included the required dependencies as well as the *autofilter.js* file.
+Then call *autofilter()* on the jquery-wrapped table.
 ```javascript
 $('table').autofilter();
 ```